Tigné

 Tigné ([tiɲe]) is a small village, administratively a former commune, in the Maine-et-Loire department in western France.
 On January 1, 2016 it became a delegated commune within the new commune of Lys-Haut-Layon.
 Wines produced in the commune carry the protected name Coteaux-du-Layon.
+As of 2022, the village has 722 inhabitants.

 Geography

 The commune is traversed by the river Layon on its north side.
 The river creates a natural boundary with the neighboring village, Martigné-Briand.
 It is located in the "Couloir du Layon", a geographical area composed of winelands along the Layon river, a tributary of the Loire.
 Attached administratively to Saumur, Tigné borders the Pays des Mauges and the Saumurois.

-Population

-The village currently has about 770 inhabitants.

 Cultural and architectural heritage

 Buildings in Tigné classified as Historical Monuments: